-Nashville Flight Training is available to assist you in getting your COMMERCIAL RATINGS including a COMPLEX AIRPLANE ENDORSEMENT
+Nashville Flight Training is available to assist you in getting your COMMERCIAL RATING including a COMPLEX AIRPLANE ENDORSEMENT

 A complex airplane is defined by 14 CFR 61.31(e) as an airplane that has the following: